Srinagar Municipal Corporation (Uttarakhand)

 The Srinagar Municipal Corporation is the civic body that governs the city of Srinagar in Uttarakhand, India.
-Srinagar is the only hill-area in garhwal that has the status of municipal corporation.

 Structure

 This corporation consists of 40 wards and is headed by a mayor who presides over a deputy mayor and 39 other corporators representing the wards.
 The mayor is elected directly through a first-past-the-post voting system and the deputy mayor is elected by the corporators from among their numbers.